Relevo

-Relevo is a sports website written in Spanish and based in Madrid.
+Relevo was a sports website written in Spanish and based in Madrid.
 It covers national and international sports, with a focus on Gen Z and millennial audiences.
 It is owned by Spanish media group Vocento.
-It launched on October 6, 2022, after four months of providing editorial coverage on TikTok, Twitch, Instagram, and Twitter.
+It launched on 6 October 2022, after four months of providing editorial coverage on TikTok, Twitch, Instagram, and Twitter.

+May 29, 2025, Grupo Vocento discontinued Relevo.

 Content and features

-Relevo focuses on sports-related topics.
+Relevo focused on sports-related topics.
 This differs from the trend of diversifying content observed in mainstream Spanish sports websites, such as Marca and Diario As.
 Relevo claimed to avoid clickbait techniques to attract users.